Vegetarian French Dip Sandwiches

 Nutrition

 Slice one yellow onion into thin strips.
 Wash and slice three portobello caps.
-I used three caps, which weighed 0.9 lbs. total.
+I used three caps, which weighed ½ lb. total.
 I like to slice them in half, then crosswise into strips so that the strips aren’t super long.

 Add the onions and 2 Tbsp butter to a deep skillet.
 Sauté the onions over medium heat just until they begin to soften (about 3 minutes).

-Once you start to get that browning on the bottom of the skillet, pour in 2 cups vegetable broth and stir to dissolve the browned bits off the bottom.
+Add 2 cups of vegetable broth to the skillet and stir to dissolve the browned bits off the bottom.
 Then add 1 Tbsp soy sauce, 1/2 Tbsp brown sugar, and 1/8 tsp garlic powder.

 Let the au jus come up to a simmer, then turn it down to low and let it simmer for 5-10 minutes while you toast the bread.

-Use tongs or a slotted spoon to pick the mushrooms and onions up out of the au jus.
+Use tongs or a slotted spoon to pick the mushrooms and onions up out of the au jus, then pile them onto the toasted rolls.

 Add a slice of provolone to each…